Automorphism groups of rigid affine surfaces: the identity component: Birational geometry of weighted graphs

-Notice that $P_i^{-1}$ is either isomorphism or a composition of blowups with smooth centers.
-A blowup of an NC-pair $( X,D)$ in a point of $D$ yields an NC-pair.
-Hence all the intermediate pairs in the decomposition are NC-pairs. \end{proof} To formulate an analog of this lemma for birational transformations of weighted graphs one needs to define the meaning of the corresponding commutative diagram. \begin{definition} Consider a diagram of weighted graphs
+Note that $P_i^{-1}$ can be written as a composition of an isomorphism and a sequence of blowups with smooth centers located at points of $\supp D_i$ and infinitesimally near points.
+A blowup of an NC-pair $( X,D)$ in a point of $\supp D$ yields an NC-pair.
+Hence all the intermediate pairs in the decomposition

+are NC-pairs. \end{proof} To formulate an analog of this lemma for birational transformations of weighted graphs one needs to explain the meaning of the corresponding commutative diagram. \begin{definition} Consider a diagram of weighted graphs

 where the $p_i$ are birational morphisms of graphs.
 Consider also a birational transformation $\phi\colon\Gamma_1\dasharrow\Gamma_2$ written as